ckw017/ckw017.github.io/_posts/2019-12-06-blursed-python.md

 TypeError: 'int' object is not subscriptable
 ```

-*Apparently Python 3.8 gives firendly little advice now :O*
+*Apparently Python 3.8 gives friendly little advice now :O*

 And as expected errors as `int` objects aren't allowed to be indexed into.
 Unless...?

 The way Python decides whether or not you can index (or subscript, as the error message uses) into something is if the class has a `__getitem__` method.
-You may recognize this as a "dunder" method, which is how Python implements operator overloading.
+You may recognize this as a "dunder" or "magic" method, which is how Python implements operator overloading.
 More on that [here](https://www.geeksforgeeks.org/dunder-magic-methods-python).
 So, hypothetically, if we implemented this function for the int class we could get the behavior we wanted, right?

 ```python
 >>> def getitem(self, other):